 Tasting delicious traditional and homemade Persian cuisines

-Feel the weight of history on your shoulders in remarkable ancient sites of Iran.
+Feel the weight of history on your shoulders in the remarkable ancient sites of Iran.
 There is first, the encounter with the Achaemenid Dynasty, the splendour of the Persian Empire.
-It takes place in the warm and dry lands of Center Iran.
+It takes place in the warm and drylands of Centre Iran.
 Here once stood the beloved capitals of Cyrus the Great and Darius I, in Pasargadae, the first Persian garden in history and mausoleum of Cyrus and Persepolis, the Achaemenid summer capital.

-Spirituality, God, love for the divine: Persian poets have dedicated their lives to find meaning at human's destiny.
-The most famous, Hafez, still gets s visit to his mausoleum in Shiraz from people fascinated with his poems like Johann Wolfgang von Goethe was inspired in the 18th century.
+Spirituality, God, love for the divine: Persian poets have dedicated their lives to finding meaning inhuman's destiny.
+The most famous, Hafez, still gets a visit to his mausoleum in Shiraz from people fascinated with his poems like Johann Wolfgang von Goethe was inspired in the 18th century.
 The gardens of the city, as well as the remarkable Fin Garden of Kashan, have been carefully conceived as a representation of heaven, the true definition of paradise on earth.